Introduction and Upgrade Guide

 The Main Differences Summarised

-• The response format is always the same - best_match and additional_matches are always present, even if no additional matches are requested or if there is no match
+best_matchandadditional_matchesare always present, even if no additional matches are requested or if there is no match - A new enum

 Upgrade Instructions